lykmapipo/sails-police/README.md

 ```

 ## [Lockable](https://github.com/lykmapipo/sails-police/blob/master/lib/morphs/lockable.js)
-Provide a mean of locks an account after a specified number of failed sign-in attempts(Defaults to 5 attempts).
+Provide a means of locking an account after a specified number of failed sign-in attempts `(defaults to 5 attempts)`.
 Can unlock account through unlock instructions sent.
 It extend the model with the following:

-- `failedAttempt` : An attribute which keep track of failed login attempts.
+- `failedAttempt` : An attribute which keeps track of failed login attempts.

-- `lockedAt` : An attribute which keep track of when account is locked.
+- `lockedAt` : An attribute which keeps track of when account is locked.

-- `unlockedAt` : An attribute which keep track of when and account is unlocked.
+- `unlockedAt` : An attribute which keeps track of when and account is unlocked.

 - `unlockToken` : An attribute which store the current unlock token of the locked account.